riboney-notes/Fullstack-Study/backend/spring/sia.md

 - Autoconfiguration
   - feature of Spring boot that reduces amount of explicit configuration needed to build an application

-- `@SpringBootApplication`
-  - Found in `main.java`
-  - Composite annotation that combines three annotations:
-    - `@SpringBootConfiguration`
-      - Designates the class as a configuration class
-    - `@EnableAutoConfiguration`
-      - Enables Spring Boot automatic configuration that tells Spring boot to automatically configure any components
-    - `@ComponentScan`
-      - Allows you to declare other classes with annotations like `@Component, @Controller, @Service` to have Spring automatically discover and register them as components (beans) in the Spring application context

-- `run()`
+  - Some things it does for you:
+    - configures beans in the Spring application context to enable spring MVC
-  - performs the bootstrapping of the spring application by creating the application context
+    - configures embedded tomcat server in the spring application context
-  - Parameters passed into it are a configuration class and CLI arguments
+    - configures thymeleaf view resolver for rendering Spring MVC views with thymeleaf templates

 - Running Spring application
   - Building and running